About this strategy

 3. Ensuring a strong multi-agency response to domestic abuse

-4. Holding perpetrators to account and support them to change their behaviour.
+4. Holding perpetrators to account and supporting them to change their behaviour.

-Our strategy meets the regulations as required by the Domestic Abuse Act 2021, and contributes to the Safer Barnsley Partnership Plan 2021.
+Our strategy meets the regulations as required by the Domestic Abuse Act 2021.
+It contributes to the Safer Barnsley Partnership Plan 2021.

 Ultimately, our strategy aims to improve the lives of victims, survivors and their children.
-Helping make Barnsley a place where people are safe from domestic abuse
+It helps make Barnsley a place where people are safe from domestic abuse.

 Introduction